Danimal92/trivia-trainer-frontend/README.md

 ## Readme

-This project is a trivia training app, made with ReactJS and ruby on rails, questions obtained from Opentdb.
+A simple trivia app that generates questions based on category, type, and difficulty.
+Made with Reactjs, Ruby on rails, html, css, react-bootstrap, and Opentdb.